mhdolatabadi/edf-schedular/README.md

 # Operating System Project
-The project of operating system course, implementation of process scheduling
+The project of operating system course, implementation of earliest deadline-based process scheduling